The 10 best Final Fantasy spinoff games

 Dissidia 012 Final Fantasy

-It’s strange to think that one of the best Final Fantasy titles is a fighting game, but few can deny that Dissidia 012 is an incredible experience, packed with iconic characters, high-speed gameplay that feels like a battle anime, and a lengthy storyline that takes players on a journey throughout the multiverse.
+It’s strange to think that one of the best Final Fantasy titles is a fighting game.
+A few can deny that Dissidia 012 is an incredible experience, packed with iconic characters, high-speed gameplay that feels like a battle anime, and a lengthy storyline that takes players on a journey throughout the multiverse.

 It’s just a shame that the last entry in the series, Dissidia NT, was a colossal disappointment and may have scuppered the chances for Dissidia 012 to be given an HD remaster on modern systems, as it is more than deserving of one.